Toyota Tundra Tire Review By Carter Hayes May 19, 2026 17 min read

 How Do I Choose The Right Size?

 You should start by checking your owner’s manual or the sticker on the driver’s door jamb to confirm the factory size and recommended load capacity.
-Make sure any replacement matches the required fitment, rim diameter and has an appropriate load index and speed rating for towing and payload; if you change tire size, verify wheel clearance, gearing effects and speedometer calibration with a pro.
+Make sure any replacement matches the required fitment, rim diameter and has an appropriate load index and speed rating for towing and payload.
+If you change tire size, verify wheel clearance, gearing effects and speedometer calibration with a qualified tire installer.

 Are All-Terrain Tires Good For Highway Use?

-All‑terrain tires are designed to balance on‑road comfort and off‑road capability, so they work well if you split time between highways and trails.
-Expect a bit more road noise and slightly different wear patterns than a highway‑focused tire, but regular rotation, proper inflation and alignment will keep ride quality and tread life steady; for prolonged icy conditions you’ll still want dedicated winter rubber.
+All-terrain tires are designed to balance on-road comfort and off-road capability, so they work well if you split time between highways and trails.
+Expect a bit more road noise and slightly different wear patterns than a highway-focused tire, but regular rotation, proper inflation and alignment will keep ride quality and tread life steadier.
+For prolonged icy conditions, choose dedicated winter rubber.

 What Should I Consider For Towing And Off-Roading?

 Prioritize tires with a suitable load range, reinforced sidewalls and a tread that matches the terrain you most often encounter, because stronger construction helps resist punctures and sidewall damage under load.
-Keep pressures at the manufacturer’s recommendations for towing, rotate and inspect tires more frequently when off‑roading, and consider a tire with a solid warranty and road hazard protection to cover unexpected damage.
+Keep pressures at the manufacturer’s recommendations for towing, rotate and inspect tires more frequently when off-roading, and consider a tire with solid warranty or road hazard support.

 Wrapping Up